MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMTaskSequenceStepCondition.md

 ## SYNOPSIS

-Gets a Configuration Manager task sequence step condition.
+Get a condition on a task sequence step.

 ## SYNTAX